-Because the patient refused surgery, and his general condition could not tolerate chemotherapy or radiotherapy, after considering the patient’s condition, anti-angiogenic therapy was recommended according to the National Comprehensive Cancer Network (NCCN) guidelines.
-An oncology expert from Other hospital recommended that, according to the result of Genetic testing, crizotinib can be considered.
-After communication with the patient and his family, the patient choosed crizotinib as treatment plan.
+Because the patient refused surgery, and his general condition could not tolerate chemotherapy or radiotherapy, and after considering the patient’s condition, anti-angiogenic therapy was recommended according to the National Comprehensive Cancer Network (NCCN) guidelines.
+An oncology expert from another hospital recommended that, based on the results of genetic testing, crizotinib can be considered.
+After communication with the patient and his family, the patient chose crizotinib as the treatment plan.
 The patient was given crizotinib 250 mg twice a day.

 OUTCOME AND FOLLOW-UP

-The patient was discharged home after taking medication, and continued medication at home.
-Follow-up will be followed up for the patient’s progress.
+The patient was discharged home after taking medication and continued medication at home.
+Follow-up continues for monitoring the patient’s progress.

 DISCUSSION